SammanTyata/Proposal/README.md

 the true essence of their destinations.

-2. Over-Reliance on Mainstream Travel Apps - Research indicates that 60% of travelers prefer oE-the-beaten-path experiences (Skift, 2021), yet many rely on mainstream travel applications that often direct them to congested areas, limiting their exposure to unique attractions.
+2. Over-Reliance on Mainstream Travel Apps - Research indicates that 60% of travelers prefer off-the-beaten-path experiences (Skift, 2021), yet many rely on mainstream travel applications that often direct them to congested areas, limiting their exposure to unique attractions.